AI literacy for courts: A new framework for role-specific education

 - Jennifer Leonard, founder, Creative Lawyers

-- Andrea Miller, senior research associate, NCSC
+- Andrea Miller, senior court research associate, NCSC

 TRI/NCSC AI Policy Consortium for Law & Courts